superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 #### **Specifications**
 The subsystem SHALL be operational from a distance of at least one meter.
-The subsystem SHALL detect a heart rate.
-The subsystem SHALL detect a breathing rate.
 The subsystem SHALL weigh less than half a pound.
 The subsystem SHALL not pose any threat to its subject.
 The subsystem SHALL obtain the presence of a heartbeat and its frequency. (range 0.45 to 2.92Hz).